How to Grow Ajuga Flowers

 Ajuga are low-maintenance plants.
 They grow well in sun to light shade.

 Ajuga flowers grow well in average soils and do not need a lot of fertilizer.
-IN most soils, you do not need to add additional fertilizer or nutrients.
+In most soils, you do not need to add additional fertilizer or nutrients.

 Plant roots with nodes in the spring after all danger of frost.
-Separate plants every 12-18 inches, depending upon how quickly you want them to fill in an area.
+Separate plants every 12-18 inches, depending on how quickly you want them to fill in an area.
 Dig just deep enough to bury the roots.

 Ajuga plants form dense colonies.
 For best health and blooms, dig up and separate clumps of roots every 3-4 years.